jayleenli/Data-Structures-and-Algorithms-Notes/DataStructsNAlgorithms/Graphs.md

 Starting at s, we take hte first edge out of s, and continue recursively until we reach a dead end. a node for which all neighbors have already been explored.
 Then backtrack until get a node with at least one explored neighbor.
 Called DFS because it explores G by going as deeply as possible and then retreating when necessary.
 Similiar to maze finding.

+• Fact 1.
+For a recursive call DFS(u), all nodes that are marked explored between the invocation and the end of the recursive call are descendants of u in T.
+• Fact 2.
+Let T be a DFS tree, let x, y be two nodes in T that have an edge between them in G, but (x, y) is not an edge of T. Then, one of x or y is an ancestor of the other.
+• Suppose not, and assume that x is reached first in DFS.
+When the edge (x, y) is examined during the execution of DF S(x), it is not added to T because y is marked Explored.
+Since y was not marked Explored when DF S(x) was first invoked, it must have been discovered during the recursive call.
+Thus, by Fact 1, y must be a descendant of x.
+Connected Components Fact.
+For any two nodes s and t in G, their conencted components are either identical or disjoint.

 BOTH TAKE O(N + m) time because they ahve to check all edges and all nodes!